African Self-Drive Adventure

 The pills that we use are atovaquone and proguanil hydrochloride tablets.
 Do not take Mefloquine pills.
 They cause horrible nightmares and hallucinations.

-Not that we are not doctors and this is not official medical advice, but only advice based on our opinions and experience.
+Please note that we are not medical professionals and this information is not intended as official medical advice; instead, it is based on our personal opinions and experiences.
 The decision is up to you, and Mythatchedhut takes no responsibility for your actions..

 Glemmak Pharmaceuticals makes or distributes atovaquone and proguanil hydrochloride tablets in Canada, but they are probably available in most countries.

-There is no malaria in Windhoek, Swakopmund, or southern Namibia.
-However, it is present in Etosha and further north, in Caprivi and northern Botswana, and around Victoria Falls.
+There is no malaria in Windhoek, Swakopmund, or the southern part of Namibia.
+However, it is present in Etosha and further north, in Caprivi and northern Botswana, as well as around Victoria Falls.

-Shorts and T-shirts are okay during the day, but you should wear long pants and long-sleeve shirts at dusk, dawn, and after dark.
+Shorts and T-shirts are acceptable during the day, but it is recommended to wear long pants and long-sleeved shirts at dusk, dawn, and after dark.

 Another prevention is to have a mosquito net over your bed.
-Some hotels and lodges provide these, but some do not.
+Some hotels and lodges offer these, while others do not.
 We intend to bring one.
 A large net can be packed into a very small bag and does not take up much space in your suitcase.

 Health Insurance

-Whenever you travel internationally, you need to purchase health insurance.
+Whenever you travel internationally, it is essential to purchase health insurance.
 If you are involved in an automobile accident, get otherwise injured, or have some kind of health problem that causes you to be hospitalised, the medical bill could be astronomical.
 Medical bills are especially expensive in the USA and Europe, but can also be very expensive in all but the poorest countries.
-A serious medical problem in the USA could cost more than one million dollars.
+A serious medical problem in the United States could cost more than $1 million.

 In Canada, Medipac is a popular health insurance company.
 World Nomads is an American company that sells health insurance to anyone worldwide, but only to people under the age of 66.
 I suggest buying your insurance from a company in your home country.
-If you have problems, it will probably be easier to deal with a company in your home country and with your local laws and language.
+If you encounter problems, it will likely be easier to deal with a company in your home country, where you are familiar with local laws and language.

 Tire Plug Kit

 I purchased a tire plug kit.
-If you get a flat due to running over a nail or a screw or other sharp object, you can repair it.
-Pull out the offending object and use this kit to plug the hole.
+If you get a flat due to running over a nail, a screw, or another sharp object, you can repair it.
+Remove the offending object and use this kit to seal the hole.
 Of course, you will then need a compressor to reinflate the tire.
 You could also purchase a small compressor that plugs into the 12-volt socket in the dash, if the vehicle has one.

 This will not work if you are unable to find the cause of the puncture.
 In that case, you must change the tire and find a repair shop to fix the flat.

-12-volt electric sockets (formerly called cigarette lighters) can be used for several things, including operating dash cams or charging telephones.
+12-volt electric sockets (formerly known as cigarette lighters) can be used for various purposes, including operating dash cams or charging phones.
 However, some of the most recent automobiles no longer include them.
 Check to see if you will have one when renting a vehicle.

 Flights